 Option Description Find and Select the Solution File.
-The Mono Solution files have a .sln file extension the same as Visual Studio.
+The Mono Solution files have a .sln file extension, as for Visual Studio.
 Select the Projects to Import After the solution is selected, the projects in the solution are displayed.
-Select the Projects in the list that should be imported by the wizard.
+Select the projects from the list that should be imported by the wizard.
 Prompt for Missing Macros Not applicable.
 Create Diagram for Each Package When selected, a Class diagram is created depicting the Class model for each Package.
 The result is a larger but more colorful model.
 Deselecting this option will cause diagram creation to be skipped and the import to run faster.
 Generate Analyzer Scripts This option allows you to target either Linux or Windows.
-If you select Linux, it is assumed the machine on which Enterprise Architect is running is Linux, that Mono is installed there and that the compiled programs run on Linux.
+If you select Linux, it is assumed the machine on which Enterprise Architect is running is Linux, that the platform (Java or Mono) is installed there, and that the compiled programs run on Linux.
 Startup Project Selecting the Startup project means that the debugging tools will be set to target that program by default.